There is no doubt that a warm rider is far safer than one who is frozen solid in the winter chill.

 9 ALCOHOL & COFFEE

-They may go down nice and warm, and make you feel like they are heating up your insides, but they can be a danger in the cold.
-Alcohol and caffeine increase the blood flow to the skin which may make you feel warmer, but it is actually causing you to loose body heat.
+Alcohol and coffee may go down nice and warm, and make you feel like they are heating up your insides, but they can be a danger in the cold.
+They increase the blood flow to the skin which may make you feel warmer, but it is actually causing you to loose body heat.
 Alcohol also affects your judgment which may already be impaired by the cold.

 10 EAT WELL